thisistimothychen/comprehensive-git-cheatsheet/README.md

 5. Add all changes that have been made in the working directory (stage your changes): `git add .`
 6. Add only certain files with changes to the staging index: `git add filename`
 7. Commit your staged changes with a message: `git commit -m 'message here'`
+8. OR Add all unstaged files and commit them together: `git commit -am 'message here'`
-8. View commits you've made: `git log`
+9. View commits you've made: `git log`
      - Return most recent 5 commits: `git log -n 5`
+     - Return all commits in a concise format: `git log --oneline`
      - Return all commits made since August 9th, 2016: `git log --since=2016-08-09`
      - Return all commits made up until August 9th, 2016: `git log --until=2016-08-09`
      - Return all commits made by a certain author: `git log --author="Name"`
      - Return all commits with "Init" in the commit message (case sensitive): `git log --grep="Init"`

 ## Making Changes to Files